Mansianwala/agentic_personal_loan_bot/README.md

 ```
 http://127.0.0.1:8000/
 ```

+LLM & persisted demo data
+- To enable the optional OpenAI-based post-flow chat, copy `.env.template` to `.env` and set `OPENAI_API_KEY=sk-...`.
+- Demo persistence: this project may create `guests.json` and `customers.json` and a `generated/` folder for sanction PDFs.
+These files are intended for local testing only and are ignored by `.gitignore`.

 Testing notes
 - Pre-seeded customers exist in `data.py`.
 Use phone `9876543210` for a customer with good credit.